 The World Cup is supposed to be the best tournament with the best players, it doesn’t always feel like that when we’re watching England crawl to a 0-0 with Algeria but those games are in a minority.
 One moment which encapsulates the genius of one player and the joy of football is when Johan Cruyff decided to demonstrate the ‘Cruyff Turn’ in the 1974 match against Sweden.

-The turn had never been seen before in the game and you can see by Jan Olsson’s reaction he didn’t quite understand what had happened, sort of like those YouTube videos when a magician shows a trick to an Orangutan.
-The poor creature doesn’t really know what it happened and is playing catch up to try and understand.
+The turn had never been seen before in the game.
+You can see by Jan Olsson’s reaction he didn’t quite understand what had happened, sort of like those YouTube videos when a magician shows a trick to an Orangutan.
+The poor guy doesn’t really know what it happened and is playing catch up to try and understand.
 I really don’t mean this as an insult to Olsson, when something like that happens for the first time and was never before possible, what can you do?!
 Quality from Cruyff.

 BONUS: 2009 Thierry Henry handball vs Republic of Ireland